sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 Time to practice using `ORDER BY`, `GROUP BY` and `HAVING` together.

-Now you're going to write a query that returns the average budget and average gross earnings for films released after 1990, for every release year with an average budget of greater than $60 million.
+Now you're going to write a query that returns the average budget and average gross earnings for films in each year after 1990, if the average budget is greater than $60 million.

 This is going to be a big query, but you can handle it!